50 Trauma Insurance Conditions Explained: Complete Australian Guide (2026)

 Who's covered: All 9 major insurers.

-Surgery of the Aorta
+Surgery of the aorta

 What it is: Open chest or open abdominal surgery to repair or replace the aorta (body's main artery).